getodk/docs/docs/form-question-types.rst

 A series of points.
 Identical to :ref:`geoshape <geoshape-widget>` except that the first and last point may be different and at least 2 points are required.

 Points can be entered either by tapping the screen to place each point, or by taking readings of the device's geolocation over time.
-On a map, each coordinate is represented by small circles with red outlines.
-These are connected by red lines.
+On a map, each coordinate is represented by small circles with outlines.
+These are connected by lines.
+The last point that was entered has a darker outline.

 To collect a geotrace, first select the location-recording mode by tapping the "add point" button in the upper right side of the screen.
 The selected mode will be displayed in the gray bar at the bottom of the screen.
 While point collection is ongoing, the "add marker" button changes to a "pause" button.
 The "back arrow" button can be used to remove the last-entered point either when actively collecting points or when paused.
 Any point can be manually moved at any time by tapping on it and dragging it.
 The mode can only be changed if an existing line is first cleared by tapping the "trash" button.
 Recording must be paused to clear the existing line.